 The above figure shows a z/OS Communications Server with three major components, which are:

-It is to be noted that z/OS application programmers can exploit various advancements in communications in distinctly different operating systems since TCP/IP as well as SNA protocols are implemented in almost all existing platforms.
+It is to be noted that z/OS application programmers can exploit various advancements in communications in distinctly different operating systems since TCP/IP, as well as SNA protocols, are implemented in almost all existing platforms.

 The mainframe software and hardware are ideally used for network transactions since they are capable of managing huge amounts of data, users and applications simultaneously, without external interference.
-In networks that support thousands of end users, the mainframe concepts of data integrity, security and reliability are extended to include the network.
+In networks that support thousands of end-users, the mainframe concepts of data integrity, security and reliability are extended to include the network.

-Most z/OS hosts will be in secure physical locations with strict authorization requirements for employee access.
+Most z/OS hosts will be located in secure physical locations with strict authorization requirements for employee access.
 Certain data on such a z/OS host is likely to be considered highly secure.
 If the data is to be transferred between two z/OS hosts within that secure physical location, the data transfer will most likely be classified as highly secure.

 The System Authorization Facility (SAF) interface is a standardized function call available to all applications running on z/OS.
 The interface call is used to provide quick and controlled authorization, authentication, and logging services.
 The SAF call is forwarded to an external security manager such as the Resource Access Control Facility (RACF).
-SAF can collectively restrict end-user capabilities than any organization.
+SAF can collectively restrict end-user capabilities to any organization.

 Businesses require their networks to be reliable, always available and fast.
 They invest a great amount of time and money creating an IT infrastructure that supports these goals – by duplicating hardware and software components, in addition to various other strategies.
 The extent to which an organization implements a solution depends on availability and performance goals, balanced against the cost of the solution.

 The sample configuration below is designed to meet these goals, especially for availability.
 It illustrates a medium-to-large z/OS data center.